KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

 For some Runners, it can make sense to support being the only Runner being used.
 Usually an application will use multiple runners at once via Plasma::RunnerManager, but it can also use just one runner or put Plasma::RunnerManager into a special "single runner" mode.
 This feature is currently only exposed using the D-Bus interface.
 A common usecase is to a keyboard shortcut to a runner.
 See https://github.com/alex1701c/EmojiRunner/blob/master/EmojiRunnerCommands.khotkeys#L26 for an example.

-A Runner can, if desired, detect when it is being used as the sole runner by calling <tt>Plasma::RunnerContext::singleRunnerQueryMode()</tt> on the context object passed into the match method.
+A Runner can, if desired, detect when it is being used as the sole runner by calling [Plasma::RunnerContext::singleRunnerQueryMode](docs:krunner;RunnerContext::singleRunnerQueryMode) on the context object passed into the match method.
 If the return value is true, then the runner may decide to alter its behavior (like not requiring a trigger word).